Authentication vs. Authorization: What's the Difference?

 I am sure you have experienced this when you have a pop-up with Something Connect, where you are asked to give away your email address or other sensitive information.
 The protocol manages this in a standard way (over HTTP) to allow you to reduce the scope of access an application can reach on your behalf.

 SSO is an authentication concept that allows a user to authenticate once and be authenticated across several related yet independent software systems.
-The key principle behind SSO is a centralized authentication system through which a single login is shared across multiple applications.
+The fundamental principle behind SSO is a centralized authentication system through which a single login is shared across multiple applications.

 SAML protocol is especially suited for the SSO mentioned above.
 It's a set of standards designed to exchange authentication and authorization decisions across different domains, often used in enterprise contexts.
 While a bit old school (XML-based), it eliminates passwords and instead uses cryptography and digital signatures to pass secure tokens from an identity provider to other applications.